disc0infern0/ASlider/Readme.md

 NewSlider is fully Swift 6 compatible, and passess all compiler concurrency checks.

 *Footnote to "likely*"*.
 Not quite *all* of the Slider initialisers are currently supported.
-If you specify maximum and minimum values or labels, then you will have to tweak your initialiser to use the slider style settings to achieve the same effect.
-This seems quite rare, but of course, ymmv.
+If you specify maximum and minimum values or labels in the Slider initialiser, then you would have to add closure style settings to achieve the same effect.
+Use of these parameters seems quite rare, but of course, [ymmv](https://www.howtogeek.com/693183/what-does-ymmv-mean-and-how-do-you-use-it/).

 </details>